jtn07/WhatToWatch/README.md

  Note: Movie images are clickable links to the exact movie on the streaming platform.

- Note: Looking for contributors to turn this monolithic application into microservice architecture and eventually make it production-ready.
+ Note: Looking for contributors to turn this monolithic application into microservices architecture and eventually make it production-ready.

 High level Design